Sheldon - Mount Cotton

 PROFILE FAQ

-Sheldon - Mount Cotton has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally
+Sheldon - Mount Cotton has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of fifteen such projects that are expected to impact the area.
-Notable among these are Redlands Coast Regional Sport and Recreation Precinct, Birkdale Community Precinct, Redland Whitewater Centre, and Edge 521 Townhouses.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that could affect this region.
+Notable ones include Redlands Coast Regional Sport and Recreation Precinct, Birkdale Community Precinct, Redland Whitewater Centre, and Edge 521 Townhouses.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.